 Transparency in career progression saves employers the high cost of acquiring talent for the organization and encourages employee participation in reskilling or upskilling initiatives.

-3. Investing in Digital Learning Platforms
+3. Invest in Digital Learning Platforms

 Another way of bridging the skills gap is through digital platforms, offering scalable and flexible opportunities.
 Employees can learn independently but with a particular focus on their organization.